Skip to Content

 FYI: You need two sets of hands to assemble these shelves.

-Here are my DIY FLOATING SHELVES mounted on the wall.
+Here are my DIY wood floating shelves mounted on the wall in our dining room.

 Super excited how these shelves turned out!
 Before, my china was tucked away in a cupboard for no one to see.
 Not anymore!